leosac/access-control-web/README.md

                // list of needed module, if this is a wizard.
                ]
           }
+      NOTE: This content should match exactly the `leosacProperty` dict in `app.js`.

 3. Still at the root of the engine, there certain file that need to be changed.
    1. In the *package.json*, you must provide the necessary addon for your module.
 A good base should be adding:
+   Note that when referencing a dependency that is provided by the application, you must use `*` for the version.
    ```
    "dependencies": {
-       "ember-bootstrap": "1.0.0-rc.3", //the application respect a bootstrap theme
+       "ember-bootstrap": "*", //the application respect a bootstrap theme
-       "ember-bootstrap-cp-validations": "1.0.0-alpha.0", // bootstrap theme for the validation
+       "ember-bootstrap-cp-validations": "*", // bootstrap theme for the validation
-       "ember-cli-babel": "6.8.2", // necessary
+       "ember-cli-babel": "*", // necessary
-       "ember-cli-htmlbars": "2.0.3", // necessary
+       "ember-cli-htmlbars": "*", // necessary
-       "ember-cli-htmlbars-inline-precompile": "1.0.2", // necessary
+       "ember-cli-htmlbars-inline-precompile": "*", // necessary
-       "ember-cli-flash": "1.4.3", // allow the flash messages
+       "ember-cli-flash": "*", // allow the flash messages
-       "ember-cp-validations": "3.5.0", // special validation
+       "ember-cp-validations": "*", // special validation
-       "ember-data": "2.15.0", // necessary if you want to create a model or manipulate data
+       "ember-data": "*", // necessary if you want to create a model or manipulate data
-       "ember-i18n": "5.0.2", // tranlation addons
+       "ember-i18n": "*", // tranlation addons
-       "ember-power-select": "1.9.6", // allow the user to select something among a list
+       "ember-power-select": "*", // allow the user to select something among a list
-       "ember-route-action-helper": "2.0.6", // this permit to call actions defined in the route from the template
+       "ember-route-action-helper": "*", // this permit to call actions defined in the route from the template
-       "ember-toggle": "5.2.0", // this is a toggle switch
+       "ember-toggle": "*", // this is a toggle switch
-       "ember-truth-helpers": "1.3.0" // allow simple condition in hbs template (==, !=, >, ...)
+       "ember-truth-helpers": "*" // allow simple condition in hbs template (==, !=, >, ...)
      },
      "ember-addon": {
+       # Allow reference an application-level addon.
+This allows modules and application
+       # to shared addons / component / ...
        "paths": [
          "../shared-tools" // this is an addon that allow the application
                            // and the module to share components (button-with-confirmation)
        ]
      }
      ```

      (The addons may needs some updates)

    2. In the *addon/engine.js*, you must provide the same `dependencies` than in the *app.js*,